MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-runpagemode-property.md

 ---
 title: "RunPageMode Property"
-description: "Sets the mode in which the page is run.
-Choose between View, Edit, or Create." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets the mode in which the page is run." ms.author: solsen ms.custom: na ms.date: 06/23/2021